pimcore/customer-data-framework/README.md

 The third big group of structured data besides products and transaction is customer data.
 The Customer Management Framework (CMF) for Pimcore adds additional functionality  for customer data management, segmentation, personalization and marketing automation.
-So it allows to aggregate customer data and user profiles, enrich data, link social profiles, build audience segments, trigger events, personalize experience, execute marketing automation and much more.
+So it allows aggregating customer data and user profiles, enrich data, link social profiles, build audience segments, trigger events, personalize experience, execute marketing automation and much more.